 The Tasmanian devil is not just a cartoon!
 It is a most unusual mammal, found only on the island state of Tasmania, a part of Australia.
 Why the “fiery” name and reputation?
 When a group of Tasmanian devils feeds together at a carcass, harsh screeching and spine-chilling screams can be heard.
 They are also black in color and are said to have fierce tempers!
 The San Diego Zoo is currently one of only a few zoos in the US with Tasmanian devils.
 Wild devils face extinction due to devil facial tumor disease (DFTD), a rare, contagious cancer found only in devils.
 Our Tasmanian devils are free of this disease.
-We are a proud partner of the Save the Tasmanian Devil Program based in Tasmania.
-The program collaborates with research institutes and zoos around the world to save this interesting marsupial.

 Did you know?
 Devil babies, called joeys, grow up in their mother’s pouch.